Dyke and Phyllis Heinze Conservation Fund

 Dyke and Phyllis Heinze moved to Mt.
 Pleasant in 1990 and quickly fell in love with the beautiful landscape of Isabella County.
 In 2001, the Heinzes decided to create a fund to preserve this beauty.
 Dyke grew up in a similar county in southeast Michigan with small towns, open spaces, farms, and plenty of woodlands, but as the years passed he saw it slowly turn to urban sprawl.

-The Heinzes hope the fund will be able to contribute to local grants for land preservation initiatives and create an increased awareness of the need for conservation in Central Michigan.
+The Heinzes hope the fund will be able to support the Chippewa Watershed Conservancy’s land preservation initiatives and create an increased awareness of the need for conservation in Central Michigan.

 "This is something we couldn't perhaps do on our own," Phyllis said.
 "But under the umbrella of the Community Foundation, we've been able to receive the support we need to get the fund established and going in the right direction."